In memory of Tim “Salty” Brown

 If I was ever in a god-forsaken place, this is it.
 God had built a vast, vast jungle and then forgotten about it.

 Our first excursion to where the enemy was dug in, we got pinned down by an enemy machine gun firing from a well camouflaged bunker.
-Damn if it wasn’t like a real war.
+Damn, it was like a real war.
 We “popped smoke” at our position and the Cobra gunships that had flown out to support us came in right over our heads and pounded the NVA positions with rockets and grenades from their launchers.
 The machine gun wasn’t giving up and some of our guys were getting shrapnel wounds from the rockets including Chico and Lt.
 McGough, our new Lt.
 Well, I’m certain McGough was hit; a medevac was called in to the LZ before long and we never saw him again.
 It was not life threatening as I recall, but bad enough…”friendly fire”.
 Ski and I had been able to shelter behind a huge tree and were as safe there as one could be in that situation.
 Cossey was nearby behind a small tree as low to the ground as he could get.
 At one point we saw Chico, rifle at the ready, advancing near us.
 Cossey yelled, “What the f_ck are you doing Chico!
 Get down!”.
 Discretion being the better part of valor, Chico took his advice.
 After the last salvo of rockets, Chico took some shrapnel in the ass, haha.
 Well, that’s what I remember, maybe it was McGough that got it in the ass.
 We pulled back to the LZ, determined to crack that bunker some time, but maybe not sure how that was going to happen.
 A Phantom jet was overhead carrying a 500 lb. bomb, but there was no way they would let him drop that; we were way too close to the bunkers.